Skip to the main content

 To efficiently provide media-rich e-content digital learning resources tailored to the objectives of specific Palm Beach State College courses.

-1. The use of an e-Pack (or equivalent) for an asynchronous course (purely online) must be approved by the campus Dean of Academic Affairs or their delegate on the campus where the course is scheduled prior to the course being offered.
+1. The use of an E-Pack (or equivalent) for an asynchronous course (purely online) must be approved by the campus Dean of Academic Affairs or their delegate on the campus where the course is scheduled prior to the course being offered.

-2. Any e-Pack used must meet Palm Beach State’s objectives and standards for the course.
+2. Any E-Pack used must meet Palm Beach State’s objectives and standards for the course.

 3. E-Packs for asynchronous courses should not constitute the entire content of the course and should be integrated into the course or used as supplemental material.

-4. Instructors should be cognizant of any access fees that may be charged by an e-Pack provider and be familiar with the support policies of the provider.
+4. Instructors should be cognizant of any access fees that may be charged by an E-Pack provider and be familiar with the support policies of the provider.

-Enacted May 2006; revised June 2007; revised April 2009; reviewed June 2010; revised July 2013
+Enacted May 2006; revised June 2007; revised April 2009; reviewed June 2010; revised July 2013; revised July 2023, revised July 2024

-Email Guidelines for Faculty and Instructors
+Email Guidelines for Faculty and Instructors (pending Workday)

 Faculty Observation and Student Assessment Guidelines